Philosophical proof of consistency of the Zermelo-Fraenkel set

 The answer is : we can pick up the smallest universe which is

 stable by these operators.
-It is built by listing all these
+It is constructed by a simple recursion

-applying all these operators as well as the powerset, to enlarge
+and repeteadly applying all these operators as well as the

 In this way, every operator is used an infinity of times : the